bhaptics/TactUnrealEngine4/README.md

 * For example, checks for whether a specified feedback effect is playing are provided as well as functions to cease the feedback effect.
 * These can be used to add effects such as interrupting feedback effects, or even to loop a certain feedback effect.
 * The ProjectToVest function is provided to simplify collision, taking a location and component and converting it to Cylindrical coordinates and returning as a RotationOption.
 You can use this and the customisable CustomProjectToVest to quickly give feedback to the vest.
+* By default, loading an actor with a HapticManagerComponent will launch the bHaptics Player desktop application automatically.
+  * If the bHaptics Player was launched in this way, it will also be closed when the game or editor is closed as well.
+  * To disable this functionality go to Project Settings > Game > Haptic Settings and set the ShouldLaunch variable to false.
 * All the functions for the plugin can be found in the bHaptics category in blueprints, or in the HapticsManagerComponent.h file in the plugin.

 ## Testing